Jobians/PhpTelegramChatBot/README.md

-# Admin ChatBot Php Telegram Bot
+# ChatBot Php Telegram Bot

 ## How To Setup:<br>
 1> Set your bot token in the line 3.<br>